jihunhwang/jihunhwang.github.io/_pages/links.md

 </ul>
 </font>

-###### Lecture Videos
+###### Online Lectures

 <font size="4">
-Let us not forget to thank all those people who generously made their lectures and seminars open to public for us.
+Let us not forget to thank all those people who generously made their courses and seminars open to public for us.
 <ul>

 <li>